Tai Wynyard: Personal life

 Wynyard is the son of world champion woodchoppers Jason and Karmyn Wynyard.
 His grandfather, Pae Wynyard, also won world titles in the sport, while his uncles compete as well.
 His mother also played college basketball for the Alaska Anchorage Seawolves from 1992 to 1995.
+His brother Tautoko joined him at the Canterbury Rams in 2023.

 In October 2020, Wynyard and his partner Kelly had their first child.